 My detail is my boss’ role.
 I’m temporarily filling his position for 120 days since he is taking one too.

-For the next four months, I will be learning new skills and being compensated for new responsibilities.
+For the next 4 months, I will be learning new skills and being compensated for new responsibilities.
 I enjoy detail opportunities because I can choose my own adventure.
-I can make more and invest in my professional portfolio.
+I can make more and invest in my portfolio.

 Raise the Pay